Serving Illinois and Nationwide

 If you have lost a loved one caused by the negligent actions of medical staff or a pharmacy, it is essential to hire a skilled pharmacy medication error wrongful death attorney right away.
 This is because there is a strict time limitation on filing the paperwork to seek compensation for your losses.

-Rosenfeld Injury Lawyers at (888) 424-5757 accept Chicago pharmaceutical medication error wrongful death lawsuits on contingency.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 accept Chicago pharmaceutical medication error wrongful death lawsuits on contingency.
 This means that your family can hire our law firm without paying any upfront fees.
 Our legal services will be paid through an award from a successful trial or negotiating an out of court settlement.